amuszyn/dnd-notes/dnd/bit/quests.md

 The Red Balance has taken Shane, we aren't sure if he is alive or dead.
 We could help look for Shane.

+We found Shane Flynn at the Red Balance's HQ.
+We burned their HQ to the ground and got arrested for it.
+Still need to go back to Blake with the Ebon Echo.

 ### Brickshire

 ### General Objectives